-- 71. The SPREP Small Grants Coordinator will be assigned the day-to-day coordination of this programme and placed within SPREP HQ in Apia Samoa at the Strategic Planning Partnerships and Resource Mobilisation Department (SPPRD).
-The Coordinator is responsible for all SPREP-led activities including the monitoring, evaluation, reporting and learnings in the small grants programme.
+- A. Describe the arrangements for project / programme management at the regional and multi-regional level, including coordination arrangements within countries and among them.
+Describe how the potential to partner with national institutions, and when possible, national implementing entities (NIEs), has been considered, and included in the management arrangements. - 71.
+The SPREP Small Grants Coordinator will be assigned the day-to-day coordination of this programme and placed within SPREP HQ in Apia Samoa at the Strategic Planning Partnerships and Resource Mobilisation Department (SPPRD).
 The design has SPREP as the implementing entity (IE) and part executing entity (EE).
 The part EE role is due to Components 2 and 3. - 72.
 The programme will utilise the existing regional presence of SPREP such as the sub-regional offices in Majuro, Marshall Islands and Suva, Fiji for better coordination at the sub-regional level.
+The Small Grants Coordinator will facilitate and administer the programme activities with the grantees, offer support to participating Pacific SIDS (grantees), and report to SPREP and the AF.